Vikhil05/html-portfolio/README.md

 Welcome to my **HTML Portfolio**, a personal project created during my learning journey through a **Full Stack Web Development course on Udemy**.

-This portfolio marks the beginning of my web development journey — built entirely with **HTML** and a touch of creativity.
-It showcases my understanding of web structure, content organization, and basic design using HTML elements.

 ---

 ## 📖 About This Project